-- 33.1 Temporary use notices allow the use of premises on not more than 21 days in any 12 month period for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
-Premises that might be useful for a temporary use notice would include hotels, conference centres and sporting venues. - 33.2 Temporary Use Notices allow the use of premises for any form of equal chance gambling where those participating in the gaming are taking part in a competition which is intended to produce a single, overall winner. - 33.3 Only people or companies holding a relevant operating licence can apply for a temporary use notice to authorise the particular class of gambling permitted by their operating licence. - 33.4 A temporary use notice must be lodged with the licensing authority not less than three months and one day before the day on which the gambling is due to take place.
+- 33.1 Temporary use notices allow the use of premises on not more than 21 days in any 12-month period for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
+Premises that may use this provision would include hotels, conference centres and sporting venues. - 33.2 Temporary Use Notices allow the use of premises for any form of equal chance gambling where those participating in the gaming are taking part in a competition which is intended to produce a single overall winner. - 33.3 Only people or companies holding a relevant operating licence can apply for a temporary use notice to authorise the particular class of gambling permitted by their operating licence. - 33.4 A temporary use notice must be lodged with the Licensing Authority not less than three months and one day before the day on which the gambling is due to take place.
 Detailed information about how to serve a temporary use notice will be available in a separate guidance note.